foxleigh81/letskillcapitalism.com/src/library/pages/mind-body-and-soul/2012-not-the-end-the-beginning/index.md

 #### Attend at least two college courses

-This one is pretty much in the bag to be honest, I’ve already started an [intermediate](http://lxword.com/2012/01/creative-writing-course/) [creative](http://lxword.com/2012/01/creative-writing-course/) [writing](http://lxword.com/2012/01/creative-writing-course/) [course](http://lxword.com/2012/01/creative-writing-course/) and when this finishes, I plan to do the advanced as well.
+This one is pretty much in the bag to be honest, I’ve already started an intermedia [creative writing course](/scribblings/creative-writing-course/) and when this finishes, I plan to do the advanced course as well.
 I may even fit a third course in if I have the time.

 #### Read one book per week